BDC Hamburger Icon

 6 keys to effective outsourcing

 4. Choose the right outsourcing partner.
 Outsourced services are only as good as the partner that provides them.
 You want a flexible partner who is willing to integrate into your team.
-To know whether a provider will be a fit, read testimonials and ask for references.
+To know whether a provider will be a good fit, read testimonials and ask for references.
 Quality providers will happily engage in one-on-one conversations and provide detailed proposals.
 If applicable, the provider should ask you to visit its facility.
 Don’t move forward until you’re confident you’ve found the right outsourcing partner.

 If your goal is to evolve and expand, imagine how helpful it would be to function with leanness and agility.
 By engaging with an outsourcing provider, you’ll work with high-caliber professionals for reduced costs.
 Outsourcing is a big decision and an endeavor you must approach with careful consideration and planning.
-However, in the end, many companies find the results are 100 percent worth it.
+However, in the end, many companies find the results 100 percent worth it.

-Jennifer Dublino, Contributing Writer
+Written by: Jennifer Dublino, Senior Writer

 BDC Logo